revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration moveSingleSelect(offsetX: number, offsetY: number): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration moveToSingleSelect(newX: number, newY: number): void;
     // (undocumented)
     needsReindex: boolean;
     // (undocumented)